ccornix/tilebg-py/README.md

 # Seamless geometric desktop background generator

 SVG generator to obtain a seamless geometric desktop backgrounds with each tile having a pseudo-random fill color selected from a predefined set.
-The line style and fill colors are defined in an [external CSS file](resources/style.css), and therefore, easily replaceable to re-color the background image.
+The line style and fill colors are defined in an embedded CSS that can be overridden by a custom style sheet to re-color the background image.

 ## Setup